Vardhan-R/3D-Discrete-Fourier-Transform/README.md

-# 3d-Discrete-Fourier-Transform
+# 3D Discrete Fourier Transform
-Discrete Fourier transform in 3d using PyOpenGL.
+Discrete Fourier transform in 3D using PyOpenGL.

 ## Installation
 1. Download the repository (or just the [`main.py`](main.py) file will suffice).